-Using a cleanse to get your period
+Using a cleanse to jump start your cycle

 Cycles, for me at least, have been these irritating, random, untraceable things.
 I remember when I realized, at nineteen years old, that some people actually knew when their next cycle would be.
 My jaw about dropped to the floor.